 Academic Affairs - Students can obtain official copies of academic transcripts and have transfer credits from other institutions evaluated.
 Undeclared students not in a specific academic program may register, add, or drop courses.
+The Enrollment Center, located in the Frye Building provides a one-stop for all enrollment needs.
+Phone: (207) 453-5822; Email: enrollment@kvcc.me.edu

 Admissions - This office processes applications, collects high school and college transcripts, and immunization records.
-The staff administers placement and entrance tests (Accuplacer, ATI-TEAS and PAX-RN).
+The staff administers placement and entrance tests (Accuplacer and TEAS).
 Students may contact an admissions representative for a tour of the campus or an appointment to discuss academic programs and requirements for admission.